 RadigZ project outline (PDF, only available in German)

 People tend to have fewer inhibitions on the internet because they think they can remain anonymous.
 As a result, it does not take much for a person who has already made extremist statements to call on others to commit violent acts.
 Extremist groups use the internet to recruit supporters and volunteers for attacks.
 The aim of X-SONAR is to study the development of radicalisation processes in online networks, blogs and internet forums.
 The work includes analysing contemptuous discourse and criminal behaviour in order to identify patterns of radicalisation and to develop indicators with which radical tendencies can be detected at an early stage.
 The intention is that the resulting measures will enable investigating authorities and civil society actors to tackle radicalisation processes early on.

-X-SONAR project outline (only available in German)
+X-SONAR project outline (PDF, only available in German)

 Funding codes 13N14269 to 13N14273

 As yet, there is no effective means of defence against drones being used for terrorist activity.
 The bilateral German-Austrian project AMBOS would create a system for anti-drone defence in defined security zones.
 The intention was that it will detect approaching drones, analyse their threat potential and develop effective defence measures.
 The aim was that the system will facilitate early identification of unmanned aerial vehicles and initiation of targeted intervention.

 AMBOS project outline (PDF, only available in German)